stanley-fork/ragit/docs/uid_query.md

 ## Prefix match

 Like git, you can use a prefix of a uid.
 If uid is "1a1cabc9ba4203a0d6c1c862939870da374539db5b8586490000000300003d8c", typing "1a1cabc9" would be enough.
-Then it would search for all the uids that start with "1a1cabc9", which would be unique.
+Then it would search for all the uids that start with "1a1cabc9".
 If there are multiple matches, its behavior depends on the implementation of the command.
 For example, `ls-terms` rejects your request if there are multiple matches, but `ls-chunks` doesn't.

 ## Path match

 It also allows path matches.
 For example, if there's `docs/index.txt`, `rag cat-file docs/index.txt` would show you the content of the file.
-It doesn't support prefix-match.
+If the path is a directory, it shows all the files and sub-directories in the directory, recursively.